Compressive Spectral Image Reconstruction using Deep Prior and Low-Rank Tensor Representation

 In this paper, a deep recovery framework for reconstructing spectral images from CSI measurements without training data requirements is proposed.
-The method is based on the fact that the deep convolutional neural networks and the appropriated low-dimensional representation are sufficient to learn/generate the image representation without any training data, and therefore, to recover a spectral image directly from the CSI measurements.
-In particular, the proposed method designs a deep neural network, where the first layer learns a low-dimensional 3D tensor, which is then refined by convolutional operations to generate the desired reconstruction.
+The method is based on the fact that the deep convolutional neural networks and the appropriated low-dimensional input are sufficient to learn/generate the image representation without any training data, and therefore, to recover a spectral image directly from the CSI measurements.
+In particular, the proposed method designs a deep neural network, where the network input is also learned by imposing a low-dimensional 3D tensor commonly used in SI, which is then refined by convolutional operations to generate the non-linearity recovered SI.
 The weights of this neural network are randomly initialized and fitted to guarantee that the reconstruction suits the CSI measurement via $\ell_2$-norm minimization over the CSI measurement; therefore, the recovered image is formed just before the forward operator.
 The proposed method is expressed as an end-to-end optimization by modeling the forward compressive sensing model as a non-trainable layer; consequently, it can be solved using any deep learning algorithm like stochastic gradient descent.
 Additionally, we analyzed the importance of the low-dimensional tensor structure in the first layer via low-rank Tucker representation, which imposes a low-rank 3D-prior.
 Since there is no more information available other than the compressive spectral measurements, the proposed method is more related to hand-crafted techniques.
-Results in simulated and real data demonstrate that the proposed method outperforms the hand-crafted methods in many scenarios and obtains comparable results with data-driven~approaches.
+Results in simulated and real data of a CASSI system as CSI demonstrate that the proposed method outperforms the hand-crafted methods in many scenarios and obtains comparable results with deep learning~approaches.